AnnieDavies/NMA_and_RW/README.md

 ## 4. RCodeDataResults

-R code, data and results to obtain some results in the paper using the R package netmeta.
+R code, data and results to verify some results in the paper with results using the R package netmeta.

   a.
 HatAgg_Contrib_Depression.R

        R code that reads in the Depression data and works out the following using netmeta:
             i.
-Aggregate hat matrix (hat matrix in Section H.1 of the Supplementary Material) ii.
+Aggregate hat matrix (hat matrix in Section H of the Supplementary Material) ii.
 Contribution matrix using the random walk approach (1st row gives column 2 in Table 4) iii.
 Contribution matrix using the `Shortest' algorithm approach (1st row gives column 3 in Table 4)